 Where History Is Made

-Studying history in the nation’s capital provides students with access to renowned museums and archives, such the Smithsonian, the National Archives, and the Library of Congress.
+Studying history in the nation's capital provides students with access to renowned museums and archives, such the Smithsonian, the National Archives, and the Library of Congress.
 Brimming with history, the DC area offers Civil War battlefields, the Capitol, Mount Vernon, the White House, and countless landmarks of the colonial period, Revolutionary War, Civil War, and more recent American history.
 A truly global city, Washington, DC, contains hundreds of embassies, cultural organizations, and enclave communities.
 DC is also home to smaller historical organizations, like the DC Historical Society and the DC Preservation League.
-Faculty and alumni connections with DC’s most important historical institutions lead to internships and employment opportunities.
+As part of the Washington, DC Consortium, students at American University are able to take courses at colleges and universities throughout the DC metropolitan area, providing the opportunity to work with a variety of faculty in diverse programs and fields of study.
+Faculty and alumni connections with DC's most important historical institutions lead to internships and employment opportunities.
 Whether your interest is local, national, or global, this historic city undoubtedly has something for you.

 Knowledgeable Faculty Dedicated to Your Success

 Our history faculty makes national news, explores under-represented areas of history, and guides students, helping them grasp and generate scholarship.
 You will build strong collegial networks with your fellow scholars, including faculty, PhD students, and public history students.
 You will benefit from mentorship and close working relationships with professors who have headed the Organization of American Historians, predicted the outcomes of presidential elections, and written award-winning books and articles.